NBA TOP PLAYOFF PERFORMERS | Taiwan News

 Most Assists: 16, John Wall, Washington, Second Round Game ?1 vs. Boston, April 30.

-Most 3-Pointers Made: 7, Stephen Curry, Golden State, First Round Game ?4 vs. Portland, April 24; Kawhi Leonard, San Antonio, First Round Game ?4 vs. Memphis, April 22.
+Most 3-Pointers Made: 7, JR Smith, Cleveland, NBA Finals Game ?5 vs. Golden State, June 12; Kyrie Irving, Cleveland, NBA Finals Game ?4 vs. Golden State, June 9; Stephen Curry, Golden State, First Round Game ?4 vs. Portland, April 24; Kawhi Leonard, San Antonio, First Round Game ?4 vs. Memphis, April 22.

 Most Free Throws Made: 19, Jimmy Butler, Chicago, First Round Game ?4 vs. Boston, April 23; Kawhi Leonard, San Antonio, First Round Game ?2 vs. Memphis, April 17.